Semi-Coupled Two-Stream Fusion ConvNets for Action Recognition at Extremely Low Resolutions: Experiments

 We also report the results of our methods on eLR-HMDB.
 Note that, for this dataset, we only report results for fusion after the ``Conv3'' layer, based on our observations from eLR-IXMAS.
 We follow the same pre-processing procedure as used for eLR-IXMAS except that we do not resize the video clips temporally for the purpose of having a fair comparison with the results reported in \cite{ryoo2016privacy}.
 Our reported CCR is an average across the three training-testing splits provided with this dataset.

 First, we measure the performance of a dedicated spatial-stream ConvNet and a dedicated temporal-stream ConvNet.
-As shown in Table~\ref{tbl:HMDB_results}, only using appearance information (the spatial stream) provides $19.1\%$ accuracy.
-If optical flow is used alone (the temporal stream), performance drops to $18.3\%$.
-This is likely because the videos in HMDB are unconstrained, as camera movement is not guaranteed to be well-behaved, thus resulting in drastically different optical flow quality across videos.
+As shown in Table~\ref{tbl:HMDB_results}, using only the appearance information (spatial stream) provides $19.1\%$ accuracy.
+If optical flow is used alone (temporal stream), performance drops to $18.3\%$.
+This is likely because videos in the HMDB dataset are unconstrained; camera movement is not guaranteed to be well-behaved, thus resulting in drastically different optical-flow quality across videos.
 Such variations are likely to be amplified in eLR videos.
 We then evaluate the same three fusion operators after the ``Conv3'' layer.
-Not surprisingly, compared to the average of predictions from a dedicated spatial network and a dedicated temporal network, fusing the temporal and spatial streams improves the recognition performance by $0.8\%$, $0.9\%$ and $1.8\%$ with concatenation, convolution, and sum fusion, respectively. { }
+Not surprisingly, compared to the average of predictions from a dedicated spatial network and a dedicated temporal network, fusing the temporal and spatial streams improves the recognition performance by $0.8\%$, $0.9\%$ and $1.8\%$ with concatenation, convolution, and sum fusion, respectively.
+Fusion alone does not bring significant improvement.
+This, however, is consistent with the observations in \cite{feichtenhofer2016convolutional}. { }

-eLR-HR coupling can be shown to greatly enhance recognition performance.
+When fusion is combined with eLR-HR coupling, the gains are significant.
 We achieve large performance gains from $20.4\%$ to $27.1\%$ using concatenation fusion, $20.5\%$ to $27.3\%$ using convolutional fusion, and $21.4\%$ to $29.2\%$ using sum fusion.
 Such notable improvements validate the discriminative capabilities of semi-coupled fused two-stream ConvNets.
 Compared to the state-of-the-art results reported in \cite{ryoo2016privacy}, our approach is able to outperform their ConvNet feature-only method by $8.4\%$.
 We also exceed the performance of their best method, that uses an augmented hand-crafted feature vector, by $0.5\%$.